icecoder/ICEcoder/README.md

 Suitable for commercial & non-commercial projects, just let me know if it's useful to you and any cool customisations you make to it.
 I take no responsibility for anything, your usage is all down to you.

-Is fully open source and I'd encourage you to take it, make it your own and customise to your hearts content! :)
+It's fully open source and MIT licensed.
+I'm happy for you to take it, make it your own and customise to your hearts content and/or contribute to this main repo! :)

 Plenty of comments included in the code to assist with understanding, customising etc.